The $43 Dilemma: Zoeller M53 vs M57 Sump Pump Cost

 Both pumps are excellent purchases.
 If the extra $43 (at time of writing) isn’t an issue, then buy the Zoeller M57.

 Five times more people buy the Zoeller M53 sump pump than the M57 model.
-So, you can save some money and still get an excellent sump pump by buying the Zoeller M53 sump pump.
+So, you can save some money and still get an excellent sump pump by No products found.

 You can read my full review of the Zoeller M53 sump pump – Click Here